 When your company encourages cultural awareness, your employees will have the opportunity to build stronger bonds within their teams.
 For those international teams or an expansive remote workforce, sharing visits to museums, gardens, national parks, etc., can help you and your team appreciate where others live and give coworkers an idea about where they may want to vacation once things fully open up.
 This activity promotes a healthy work-life balance and allows the whole team to benefit.

 The team-building idea: Individual members of your team each share 3 tasks they plan to accomplish, 2 challenges or hurdles they may be facing, and 1 goal for the day or week.

 Your team may already share their tasks and projects for the day, but maybe there’s an everyday struggle or some similar setbacks among them.
 Sharing is caring, or at least burden relieving, when another team member may be holding the solution or an office hack.
 Being in the know of both the ups and downs of your team’s workday can help other employees in the team give their support, encouragement, and advice.

 The team-building idea: Create a shared Spotify playlist that your team can add to each week.

-This simple yet effective team-building activity virtually brings everyone together through music.
+This simple yet effective virtual team-building activity brings everyone together through music.
 Maybe your team needs a Monday pick-me-up, or a “get through another meeting” banger.
 Whatever the case, have your teams share their motivational beats to help uplift the whole team.

 Company-wide or even department retreats can be extremely useful in reinforcing bonds and celebrating connections.